Animal welfare in Nazi Germany: Measures

 On November 24, 1933, Nazi Germany enacted another law called Reichstierschutzgesetz (Reich Animal Protection Act), for protection of animals.
-This law listed many prohibitions against the use of animals, including their use for filmmaking and other public events causing pain or damage to health, feeding fowls forcefully and tearing out the thighs of living frogs.
+This law listed many prohibitions against the use of animals, including their use for filmmaking and other public events causing pain or damage to health, force-feeding fowls and tearing out the thighs of living frogs.
 The two principals (Ministerialräte) of the German Ministry of the Interior, Clemens Giese and Waldemar Kahler, who were responsible for drafting the legislative text, wrote in their juridical comment from 1939, that by the law the animal was to be "protected for itself" ("um seiner selbst willen geschützt"), and made "an object of protection going far beyond the hitherto existing law" ("Objekt eines weit über die bisherigen Bestimmungen hinausgehenden Schutzes").

 On February 23, 1934, a decree was enacted by the Prussian Ministry of Commerce and Employment which introduced education on animal protection laws at primary, secondary and college levels.
-On 3 July 1934, a law Das Reichsjagdgesetz (The Reich Hunting Law) was enacted which limited hunting.
-The act also created the German Hunting Society with a mission to educate the hunting community in ethical hunting.
-July 1, 1935, another law Reichsnaturschutzgesetz (Reich Nature Conservation Act) was passed to protect nature.
-According to an article published in Kaltio, one of the main Finnish cultural magazines, Nazi Germany was the first state in the world to place the wolf under protection.
-Nazi Germany "introduced the first legislation for the protection of wolves."

 In 1934, Nazi Germany hosted an international conference on animal welfare in Berlin.
 On March 27, 1936, an order on the slaughter of living fish and other poikilotherms was enacted.
 On March 18 the same year, an order was passed on afforestation and on protection of animals in the wild.
 On September 9, 1937, a decree was published by the Ministry of the Interior which specified guidelines for the transportation of animals.
 In 1938, the Nazis introduced animal protection as a subject to be taught in public schools and universities in Germany.

-On June 28, 1935, Nazi Germany enacted legislation that created a separate category in Paragraph 175 for "fornication with animals" and penalized with up to five years in prison.
+On June 28, 1935, Nazi Germany enacted legislation that created a separate category in Paragraph 175 for "fornication with animals" and penalized offences of this type with up to five years in prison.

 Effectiveness

 Although various laws were enacted for animal protection, the extent to which they were enforced has been questioned.

-The law enacted by Hermann Göring on August 16, 1933, banning vivisection was revised by a decree of September 5 of that year, with more lax provisions, then allowing the Reich Interior Ministry to distribute permits to some universities and research institutes to conduct animal experiments under conditions of anesthesia and scientific need.
-According to Pfugers Archiv für die Gesamte Physiologie (Pfugers Archive for the Total Physiology), a science journal at that time, there were many animal experiments during the Nazi regime.
-In 1936, the Tierärztekammer (Chamber of Veterinarians) in Darmstadt filed a formal complaint against the lack of enforcement of the animal protection laws on those who conducted illegal animal testing.
+The Nazi government implemented policies to achieve "nutritional freedom" by discouraging the population's consumption of certain foods.
+The discouraged foods were not restricted to animal products, and some animal products such as quark were actively encouraged, but overall, between 1927 and 1937, these policies resulted in a decline in consumption of 17 percent for meat, 21 percent for milk, and 46 percent for eggs.